ujjwallsrivastavaa/AskPDF/README.md

-# LangChain - Conversational AI with Gemini and OpenAI
+# AskPDF - Conversational AI with Gemini and OpenAI

 LangChain is a conversational AI application that leverages the power of the Gemini and OpenAI models to provide users with an interactive chat experience.
 Users can ask questions and receive answers based on the context provided by uploaded PDF documents.